Matthew Hoffman's house

 This is Matthew Hoffman's former house.

-It is situated at 49 Columbus Road in Mount Vernon, Ohio.
+It is located at 49 Columbus Road in Mount Vernon, Ohio.

 Hoffman was an unemployed loner who had an unhealthy obsession with trees—so much so that he stockpiled his home with leaves.